llm-bible/llm-bible.github.io/_publications/sordoni2023joint.markdown

 bibkey: sordoni2023joint
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2306.12509"}
-tags: ['Efficiency and Optimization', 'Model Architecture', 'GPT', 'Prompting', 'Applications']
+tags: ['Efficiency and Optimization', 'GPT', 'Applications', 'Model Architecture', 'Prompting']
 ---
 Large language models (LLMs) can be seen as atomic units of computation mapping sequences to a distribution over sequences.
 Thus, they can be seen as